Leon Belasco

-Leon Belasco (born Leonid Simeonovich Berladsky; 11 October 1902 – 1 June 1988) was a Russian-American actor and musician who had a 60-year career in film and television from the 1920s to the 1980s, appearing in more than 100 films.
+Leon Belasco (born Leonid Simeonovich Berladsky; 11 October 1902 – 1 June 1988) was a Russian-American actor and musician who had a career in film and television that spanned from the 1920s to the 1980s, appearing in more than 100 films.

 Musical career

 Born in Odessa, Russian Empire, Belasco attended St. Joseph College in Yokohama, Japan, and trained as a musician in Japan and Manchuria.
 He was briefly the concertmaster of the Japanese-Russian Symphony Orchestra, a predecessor of the NHK Symphony Orchestra.

 When he moved on his own to California in 1921 (leaving his parents and brother behind in Harbin, Manchuria), Belasco found occasional work in Hollywood.
 He made his film debut in 1926 in the silent film The Best People.
 To supplement his income, he played the violin.
 Later he formed his own band, which mainly performed in hotels in and around New York City.
 The Andrews Sisters were introduced through his band.

 In 1933, Belasco and his orchestra were heard on the Oldsmobile Program on CBS radio.